4ch1m/sandbox/theme_icons-test/README.md

 - Compose window: Correct. :heavy_check_mark:

 ## The gist
-There seems to be a bug with the theme-handling in Thunderbirds compose-window toolbar.
+There seems to be a bug with the theme-handling in Thunderbird's compose-window toolbar.

 Hope this example helps to fix the issue.